 Little Vienna on the sea

-Walking through the center, you will sometimes have the feeling of being in Vienna, Prague or Budapest.
-Some palace facades erected in the 19th century when Trieste was under the protection of the Habsburg eagle remind the visitor that the city was not always Italian.
-In the 14th century, Trieste, coveted and encircled by the territories of its long-time enemy, Venice and its Republic, voluntarily joined the very powerful Habsburg Empire, which saw its access to the sea as a boon.
-Proclaimed a free port by Charles VI in 1719, exempted from taxes, its spectacular economic boom attracted Greek and Serbian merchants in large numbers.
-Bordered by wide straight avenues, Trieste displays on the posh facades of its buildings the pride of having been one of the most influential ports in Europe with a superposition of baroque, empire, neoclassical and art nouveau styles.
-The Habsburg atmosphere of the buildings and the bohemian spirit of this city with its Mitteleuropa flavour can be felt in its subtle mix of styles
+Strolling through the city center, you'll sometimes feel as if you're in Vienna, Prague or Budapest.
+Some of the palace facades erected in the 19th century, when Trieste was under the protection of the Habsburg eagle, remind visitors that the city was not always Italian.
+In the 14th century, Trieste, coveted and encircled by the territories of its long-standing enemy, Venice and its Republic, voluntarily joined the powerful Habsburg Empire, which saw its access to the sea as a godsend.
+Proclaimed a free port by Charles VI in 1719 and exempt from taxes, its spectacular economic boom attracted a massive influx of Greek and Serbian merchants.
+Lined by wide, straight avenues, Trieste's opulent facades display the pride of having been one of Europe's most influential ports, with a superimposition of Baroque, Empire, Neoclassical and Art Nouveau styles.
+The Habsburg ambience of the buildings and the bohemian spirit of this city with its Mitteleuropa flavour can be felt in its subtle mix of styles.

 Piazza Unità d'Italia

-Opening onto the sea, the largest square in Europe (10,000m2) is also one of the most beautiful.
-The Piazza Unità d'Italia celebrates the reunification of Trieste with Italy in 1918 after more than 5 centuries of Austro-Hungarian protectorate.
+Opening onto the sea, Europe's largest square (10,000m2) is also one of its most beautiful.
+The Piazza Unità d'Italia celebrates Trieste's return to Italy in 1918, after more than five centuries as an Austro-Hungarian protectorate.
 It is extended by a superb pier: the Molo Audace.
-The central square presents a beautiful unity with elegant buildings of baroque and Austro-Hungarian architecture of neo-classical inspiration with some touches of Art Nouveau that give an idea of its former power.
-Among the buildings surrounding the square, admire the Government Palace designed by Viennese architect Emil Artman and built between 1901 and 1905.
-Its fascinating facade glittering with Murano glass mosaics features motifs, allegorical portraits and the Savoy cross.
-Facing the sea stands the majestic building of the Palazzo del Municipio, the City Hall and its bell tower designed by the architect Giuseppe Bruni.
-Observe the structured facade with its tight rows of windows, topped by a tower with a clock where Jakeze and Mikeze, two bronze figures beat the hours since 1876.
-On September 18, 1938, from the central balcony of the City Hall, the Italian President of the Council, Benito Mussolini, announced to a huge crowd gathered in Piazza Unità d'Italia the introduction of the Fascist racial laws in Italy.
-In front of the City Hall stands the Fountain of the Four Continents.
-Created by the architect Mazzoleni, this baroque fountain was completed in 1754 and represents the world as it was known at the time.
+The central square is beautifully unified, with elegant Baroque and Austro-Hungarian buildings of neoclassical inspiration, with touches of Art Nouveau that give an idea of its former power.
+Among the buildings surrounding the square is the Government Palace, designed by Viennese architect Emil Artman and built between 1901 and 1905.
+Its fascinating façade, glittering with Murano glass mosaics, features motifs, allegorical portraits and the Savoy cross.
+Facing the sea stands the majestic Palazzo del Municipio, the town hall with its bell tower, designed by Triestine architect Giuseppe Bruni.
+Observe the structured facade with its tight rows of windows, topped by a clock tower where two bronze figures, Jakeze and Mikeze, have been beating the hours since 1876.
+On September 18, 1938, from the central balcony of City Hall, Italian Prime Minister Benito Mussolini announced to a huge crowd gathered in Piazza Unità d'Italia the introduction of Fascist racial laws in Italy.
+In front of the town hall stands the Fountain of the Four Continents.
+Created by architect Mazzoleni, this Baroque fountain, completed in 1754, represents the world as it was then known.
 Four statues represent the inhabitants of the four continents (Europe, Asia, Africa and America).
-In Piazza Unità d'Italia you will also see the classicist Stratti Palace.
-It houses the Caffè degli Specchi, the bourgeois headquarters of the British Navy during the Second World War.
-A symbol of Trieste's domination over the sea, the facades of the Lloyd Triestino Palazzo, designed in the Italian Renaissance style, are worth seeing.
-Finally, the Palace of the Austrian Lieutenancy, one of the most important under the rule of the Habsburgs stands out with its monumental entrance and its mosaics representing the coat of arms of the House of Savoy
+Piazza Unità d'Italia is also where you'll find the classicist Palazzo Stratti.
+It houses the Caffè degli Specchi (Café of Mirrors), the bourgeois HQ of the British Navy during the Second World War.
+A symbol of Trieste's domination of the sea, the facades of the Lloyd Triestino Palazzo, designed in the Italian Renaissance style, are a must-see.
+Finally, the Palace of the Austrian Lieutenancy, one of the most important under Habsburg rule, stands out with its monumental entrance and its mosaics depicting the coat of arms of the House of Savoy.

 Teresiano neighborhood

-The city center called Borgo Teresiano is one of the oldest districts.
-Commissioned by Maria Theresa, the first empress of Austria in the mid-18th century, it is built in a checkerboard pattern on the model of a central European city.
-With its strict angles and rectilinear layout, the Borgo Teresiano is one of the first examples of modern urban planning of the late 18th century.
-This neoclassical neighborhood was built on abandoned salt works to meet the growing demand of the bourgeoisie living in the city.
-The calibrated buildings adorned with marble balconies bear witness to the city's rich past.
-Designed by fashionable architects and artists such as Matteo Pertsch, Pietro Nobile and Cesare dell'Acqua, the imposing buildings are characterized by a high first floor, a large central door allowing access to vehicles and private residences on the upper floors.
-The stock exchange, the opera house, the town hall square, the train station, the red brick Art Deco building of the Generali Reali Estate are representative examples of this cosmopolitan architecture with Italian characteristics and influenced by 19th century Viennese architecture.
-The focal point of the district is the Canal Grande, dug between 1754 and 1756, a modern port that allows ships to reach the city center and unload their goods.
-The sea penetrates the land to the neoclassical church of Sant'Antonio Taumaturgo.
-The spectacular stone structure and the unique shape of the quays and the Canal Grande are a tribute to the maritime trade of Trieste, which then reigned unchallenged on this sea
+The city center, known as Borgo Teresiano, is one of the oldest districts.
+Commissioned by Maria Theresa, the first Empress of Austria, in the mid-18th century, it was built in a checkerboard pattern based on a Central European city.
+With its strict angles and rectilinear layout, Borgo Teresiano is one of the earliest examples of late 18th-century modern urban planning.
+This neoclassical district, built on abandoned salt works, met the growing demand of the bourgeoisie living in the city.
+Its streamlined buildings adorned with marble balconies bear witness to the city's rich past.
+Designed by fashionable architects and artists such as Matteo Pertsch, Pietro Nobile and Cesare dell'Acqua, the imposing buildings feature a high first floor, a large central door for vehicular access and private residences on the upper floors.
+The stock exchange, the opera house, the town hall square, the railway station and the red-brick Art Deco building of the Generali Reali Estate are representative examples of this cosmopolitan architecture with Italian features and influenced by 19th-century Viennese architecture.
+The focal point of the district is the Canal Grande, dug out between 1754 and 1756, a modern port that allows ships to reach the city center and unload their goods.
+The sea reaches inland as far as the neoclassical Sant'Antonio Taumaturgo church.
+The spectacular stone structure and unique shape of the quays and Canal Grande are a tribute to Trieste's maritime trade, which reigned unchallenged on this sea.

 Many places of worship

-Thanks to the tolerant policy of Maria Theresa, who decreed freedom of worship, the Catholic, Orthodox (Greek and Serbian) and Jewish communities live together peacefully.
-In the city center, a Catholic church, a synagogue, a Serbian Orthodox church and a Greek Orthodox church erected almost face to face embody the perfect example of the "living together" that characterizes Trieste.
-In 1784, the Greeks built an imposing Orthodox church, San Nicolò dei Greci, whose façade was redesigned in 1820 by the architect Matteo Pertsch in a neoclassical style.
-Inside, its richly gilded iconostasis impresses.
-Near the Grand Canal, observe the superb Church of the Holy Trinity and St. Spiridion built in 1869 for the Serbian Orthodox community by Carlo Maciachini, a defender of "historical styles".
-The building inspired by Byzantine architecture is topped by a large blue central dome.
-The facade with its mosaics recalls the Italian Romanesque style
+Thanks to Maria Theresa's tolerant policy of freedom of worship, the Catholic, Orthodox (Greek and Serbian) and Jewish communities live together peacefully.
+In the city center, a Catholic church, a synagogue, a Serbian Orthodox church and a Greek Orthodox church, almost facing each other, embody the perfect example of the "vivre-ensemble" that characterizes Trieste.
+In 1784, the Greeks built an imposing Orthodox church, San Nicolò dei Greci, whose façade was redesigned in 1820 by architect Matteo Pertsch in neoclassical style.
+Inside, the richly gilded iconostasis is impressive.
+Near the Grand Canal, look out for the superb Church of the Holy Trinity and St. Spiridion, built in 1869 for the Serbian Orthodox community by Carlo Maciachini, an advocate of "historic styles".
+The building, inspired by Byzantine architecture, is topped by a large blue central dome.
+The façade, with its mosaics, recalls the Italian Romanesque style.

-The main symbol of Christian religiosity in Trieste, the spectacular 14th century Cattedrale di San Giusto is built on the ruins of an ancient temple on the hill of San Giusto, which was once the heart of the medieval quarter.
-Its façade, dominated by a rose window, is decorated with frescoes, mosaics and sculptures.
-The synagogue, sober and elegant, in concrete was built in 1912 by the architects Ruggero and Arduino Berlam.
-It is one of the most imposing buildings of Judaism in Europe, whose decoration is influenced by certain Christian buildings of the East.
+A key symbol of Trieste's Christian religiosity, the spectacular 14th-century Cattedrale di San Giusto is built on the ruins of an ancient temple on the San Giusto hill, once the heart of the medieval quarter.
+Its façade, dominated by a rose window, is adorned with frescoes, mosaics and sculptures.
+The sober, elegant concrete synagogue was built in 1912 by architects Ruggero and Arduino Berlam.
+One of the most imposing Jewish buildings in Europe, its decoration is influenced by certain Eastern Christian edifices.

 Historical cafés